nikitavoloboev/data/macOS/apps/xcode/xcode.md

 - [LSUnusedResources](https://github.com/tinymind/LSUnusedResources) - Mac App to find unused images and resources in XCode project.
 - [xcbuildkit](https://github.com/jerrymarino/xcbuildkit) - Framework to extend or replace Xcode's build system.
 No plugins needed.
 - [XCLogParser](https://github.com/spotify/XCLogParser) - Tool to parse the SLF serialization format used by Xcode and xcodebuild to store its Build and Test logs (xcactivitylog).
+- [xcode-open-on-github](https://github.com/wojteklu/xcode-open-on-github) - Quick Actions for Xcode to jump to a source code line on Github or copy GitHub link to clipboard.